Planning for SharePoint 2013 on Azure Infrastructure Services

 SharePoint farm topology

+A farm topology diagram uses tiers, which are just a convenient way to organize or categorize farm servers.
+Tier membership is based on server roles, which describe the features or services that a server provides.
+It is important to note that servers in a tier may host the same services or subsets of the same service.
+This is fairly common in very large SharePoint farms where high availability and load balancing are design goals.
 With the exception of servers in the database tier, servers in the other tiers are loosely coupled.
 This means that it is relatively easy to move servers between tiers to accommodate workload spikes or to replace a server that is failing.

 Web or content tier